hailwood/ziggy/README.md

 }
 ```

+## TypeScript artisan command

+Ziggy also publishes an artisan command to generate a `ziggy.d.ts` file, which can be used to provide TypeScript with the neccesary information regarding the route helper.

+You can run `php artisan ziggy:typescript` in your project to generate a static routes file in `resources/assets/js/types/ziggy.d.ts`.

+Optionally, include a second parameter to override the path and file names (you must pass a file name with the path)

+## Publish assets command

+If you need access to the uncompiled JavaScript (`route()` helper, `UrlBuilder` class, and `Router` class) you may run
+`php artisan vendor:publish --provider=Tightenco\\Ziggy\\ZiggyServiceProvider --tag=resources` in your project to publish them to
+`resources/assets/js/ziggy/`.

 ## Environment-based loading of minified route helper file

 When loading the blade helper file, Ziggy will detect the current environment and minify the output if `APP_ENV` is not `local`.